Clean Up Photos on iPhone

 No robots used, our articles are crafted by humans under strict Editorial Guidelines.

-Written by Vihaan Jain Vihaan Jain Staff Writer โ€ข 33 articles Vihaan Jain joined the project in 2023 and has recently been promoted to the position of staff writer.
+Written by Vihaan Jain Vihaan Jain Staff Writer • 41 articles Vihaan Jain joined the project in 2023 and has recently been promoted to the position of staff writer.
 He specializes in reviewing data recovery programs, creating ratings/rankings, and covering topics related to data management on Apple devices.
+LinkedIn Edited by Roman Demian Roman Demian Junior Content Editor and QA Specialist • 59 articles Roman Demian is a Junior Content Editor and QA Specialist at Handy Recovery Advisor.
+Since joining in mid-2024, he has been essential in keeping our content up-to-date.
+Roman identifies outdated or inaccurate information in older articles, updates them to current standards, and enriches our content with valuable and engaging information.
 LinkedIn

 While your Photos gallery is the primary place where you view and manage your pictures, it’s not the only storage location for your iPhone photos.
 There are multiple locations where photos can be stored and, subsequently, different ways to clean up your iPhone’s memory.
+If you know where to look, you can clear out hidden files and free up even more space.

 Here are some places you can clear out photos from:

-• โ˜๏ธ iCloud Photos: If you use iCloud Photos, your pictures are synced to the cloud.
+• ☁️ iCloud Photos.
+If you use iCloud Photos, your pictures are synced to the cloud.
 When you delete a photo from your iPhone, it’s also removed from iCloud if you have syncing enabled.

 How to Clean Up iPhone Photos